-Net interest expense in the first quarter of 2023 was \$68 million compared to \$66 million for the first quarter of 2022.
-The increase was primarily due to higher interest rates, partially offset by lower note repurchase premiums, refinancing fees and charges.
-Net interest expense in the first quarter of 2022 included \$18 million for note repurchase premiums, third-party fees and the write-off of deferred finance fees that related to debt that was repaid prior to its maturity and the Company's new bank credit agreement.
+Net interest expense in the first second quarter of 2023 was \$68 million \$118 million compared to \$66 million \$46 million for the first second quarter of 2022.
+The increase was primarily due to the impact of higher interest rates, partially offset by lower as well as \$39 million related to note repurchase premiums, refinancing fees and charges.
+Net interest expense in the first quarter of 2022 included \$18 million for note repurchase premiums, third-party fees and the write-off of deferred finance financing fees that and related to debt that was repaid prior to its maturity and the Company's new bank credit agreement charges.